AWS VPC Design: A Practical Approach For Beginners

 Internet Access

-Both our Private and Public subnet servers need internet access.
+Both Private and Public subnet servers need internet access.

 If you add an internet gateway, your subnet becomes a public subnet.
 Others by default become private.

-Therefore, we need an internet gateway attached to the public subnet to provide direct internet inbound access.
+Therefore, we need add a internet gateway to the public subnet for direct internet inbound access for instances in the public subnet.

 Other subnets need to be in private.
-For the private subnets to access the internet, you need to attach a NAT gateway.
+For the private subnets to access the internet (outbound), you need to attach a NAT gateway.
+This is primarily required to access thrid party services or package repositories available in internet.

 Egress Filtering

-Most organizations use a forward proxy for all outbound internet requests.
+Most organizations use a forward proxy for all outbound internet requests from Private & public subnets.
 Meaning, that even though we have a NAT gateway, there would be a firewall service to filter the outbound traffic.

 Some organizations use self-managed Squid Proxies for DNS filtering.
 Big organizations use enterprise solutions like Checkpoint for ingress & egress filtering.